 How is meta-learning different from traditional machine learning?

-Where are meta-learning algorithms used in practice?
+Where are meta-learning algorithms used?

-What is few-shot learning in meta-learning?
+What is few-shot learning?

 Is meta-learning related to deep learning?